TrLucas/depup/README.md

 diff of imported changes, as well as related integration notes.

 optional arguments:
   -h, --help    show this help message and exit

 Subcommands:
-  {diff,issue,changes}  Required, the actual command to be executed.
-Execute
+  [subcommand]  Required, the actual command to be executed.
+Execute run
-                        run "<subcommand> -h" for more information.
+                "<subcommand> -h" for more information.
+    diff        Create a unified diff of all changes issue       Render an issue body
+    changes     Generate a list of commits between two revisions

 ```